HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <!-- tabs:end -->

-4. The history show the blockheight and thus the timestamp (eg.: you can check it on the explorer) of the content ID, so the signature must have been created earlier than included into a block.
+4. This returns the blockheight, which you can use to check the timestamp (eg.: on the explorer) of the content ID.
+This means that the signature must have been created before being included into that block.

 <a href="/#/sdk/dac?id=tutorial-center" class="btn btn-sm btn-primary mt-5">BACK TO TUTORIAL CENTER</a>